 The hallmark of our programs has been extensive travel partnered with academics.
 All of our study tours have ambitious itineraries.
 Most tours give you an overview, rather than an intensive experience.
 We are necessarily frugal with accommodations, transportation, and tours.

 Am I eligible to go?You are eligible for most programs if you have at least a 2.50 Grade Point Average (GPA) or are in good standing at another college or university.
 Check with the OIE about special application requirements and study abroad opportunities.
 Our language specific based programs in France; Germany; Spain and Mexico require a minimum 2.75 Please refer to each program brochure for specific GPA requirements.

 Do I need to know a different language?A few of our programs require some language ability.
 Students applying to go to Mexico: Oaxaca, Spain: Valladolid, Germany: Marburg, or France: Caen, must have completed the equivalent of four semesters of college-level language courses.
 For some NSE locations there are language requirements.
 Please refer to the NSE site for these requirements.
 Other program sites have no language prerequisite.

-How do I choose a study abroad program?Give serious consideration to your academic and vocational aspirations.
-Any experience abroad will add to your future employability and broaden your personal horizons, but those that link to your long-term goals will be even more valuable.
+How do I choose a program?Give serious consideration to your academic and vocational aspirations.
+Any experience away will add to your future employability and broaden your personal horizons, but those that link to your long-term goals will be even more valuable.
 Some programs are less expensive than others, but all offer an incredible experience.
 Your primary consideration should be how the experience will help fulfill your goals.
 We welcome appointments to talk about your specific needs, or just stop by the office during walk in hours on Wednesdays.

 email@example.com, for details.